BrenPatF/Sandbox/README.md

 SQL> @install_lib

 This creates the required objects along with public synonyms and grants for them.
-It does not include the example or the unit test code, the latter of which requires at least Oracle database 12.2
+It does not include the example or the unit test code, the latter of which requires a minimum Oracle database version of 12.2.

 ### Install (base code plus example and unit test code)
+The extended installation requires a minimum Oracle database version of 12.2, and processing the unit test output file requires a separate nodejs install from npm.
+You can review the resukts from the example code in the `àpp` subfolder, and the unit test formatted results in the `test_output` subfolder, without needing to do the extended installation [timer_set.html is the root page for the HTML version and timer_set.txt has the reults in text format].
 - install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
 Update this if necessary to a folder on the database server with read/write access for the Oracle OS user
 - Copy the following files from the root folder to the `input_dir` folder:
 	- fantasy_premier_league_player_stats.csv